CrelioHealth For Diagnostics

 Tip: To manage this you can assign prefixes or postfixes in the sample id.
 This way you allow the machine can recognize if it is a Fasting or a PP sample.

 You can set barcode series of various types, to group samples by date or by patients, or by location.
-Barcode label also makes it easier to read patient and test details associated with the sample.
-This is possible with the help of short codes.
+The Barcode label also makes it easier to read patient and test details associated with the sample.
+This is possible with the help of shortcodes.
 This reduces the chances of missing out on a test to be performed or misidentifying a sample.

 Examples of different barcode series